a920604a/data-engineering-zoomcamp-2025/project/Readme.md

    ```

 2. **Set up GCP credentials**:
-   - Create a service account with appropriate permissions
+   - Create a service account with appropriate permissions.
-   - Download the JSON key file
+   - Download the JSON key file.
-   - Place it in the project directory as `service-account.json`
+   - Place it in the project directory as `service-account.json`.

 3. **Deploy cloud infrastructure**:
    ```bash